-Bowie ISD will select a school that is similar in size and demographics and has successfully implemented school improvement to increase academic success as a component of a transformation project.
+Celina ISD will select a school that is similar in size and demographics and has been successful in implementing a transformation project.
 The school district will rely on guidance from School Improvement Resource Center (SIRC) concerning selecting a location for the site visit.
-Members of the TTIPS Team will focus on identifying:
+Members of the Planning Team will focus on identifying:

 - School Culture

 - Physical Facilities

 - Professional Development

-- Academic Programs (including technology-based lessons with assessment components)
+- Academic Programs (including Curriculum, Instruction, Assessment, Resources)

 - Social Supports and Resources

 - Partnerships

 - Schedule, Calendar, Policy and Rule Changes